Opetushallitus/wordpress/Oppija/wp-content/plugins/content-mirror/Readme.txt

 1. This is an example of how to use shortcodes instead.

 == Changelog ==

+= 1.2 =
+* Bugfixes, for working in Wordpress v.3.9

 = 1.1 =
 * Removed php-tags in the .js-files that caused the plugin not to work properly in some web browsers